voteagora/agora-marketing-site/_posts/backend-engineer.md

 We're hiring a backend-leaning fullstack engineer to work with our engineering and in driving Agora's application development strategy and implementation.
 This is a technical leadership position where you will:

-- Architect and develop distributed systems
+- Architect and develop complex systems and foundational infrastructure components used by our engineering team
 - Manage individual projects priorities, deadlines and deliverables with your technical expertise
 - Mentor and train other team members on design techniques and coding standards
-- Design and implement foundational infrastructure components used by our engineering team in production

 ## What we are looking for